KarolDuracz/scratchpad/bootloader_x86/Custom Windows demo1/README.md

 <br />
 After installing ADK 10.1.26100.1 and Windows PE add-on for the Windows ADK 10.1.26100.1 (May 2024) there are only a few commands 5-6 steps and in a few minutes you can build such an ISO image which works as you can see.
 But I haven't tested it on real hardware yet.
 I just managed to run it today.
 Finally.
 I still need to review step by step what I did and what I got.
 I tried to manually copy the files required by UEFI, paths and folders.
 But this requires configuring bootmgr I think.
 Nothing came of it.
 Only installing ADK 10.1.26100.1 worked for me.
 FINALLY.
 <br/><br />
 Last time I tried to open such a file system and nothing else was there.
 It was possible to create an image but it did not boot in VirtualBox.
-And I did not know how to verify it... but I extracted this file from live CD etc. Without any configuration.
+And I did not know how to verify it... but I extracted these files from live CD etc. Without any configuration.
 ```
 minimal_win_iso/
 ├── Boot/